Best Foods for Hot Weather

 Highly processed foods and foods high in sugar, such as doughnuts, bread, pasta, and grains, should also be avoided when dealing with high temperatures.
 It takes a lot of water to metabolize foods that are highly processed and full of sugar.
 Your body would be better off retaining the water to keep you hydrated for longer.

 Surprising as it may seem, you may want to avoid consuming a bowl of ice cream.
-The heat created during digestion will increase your core temperature, and your body may overcompensate for the sudden drastic decrease in temperature caused by the ice cream, causing you to heat up.
+The heat generated during digestion will increase your core temperature, and your body may overcompensate for the sudden, drastic decrease in temperature caused by the ice cream, causing you to overheat.
 If you are searching for a frozen treat, consider a popsicle.
 They are easy on your digestive system and contain mostly water or fruit juice, which is exactly what you need.

 Staying cool this summer requires a different approach.
 Eat the foods that work for you, not against you, in the summer heat to keep your electric bill low and your comfort level high.
 As always, Pogo Energy is here without the B.S. to help you keep the lights on.
 Check out these tips and tricks to save money on your electric bill.